 Ninety pounds equals about 11,642 British pounds sterling today, or the equivalent of 14,297 U.S. dollars.

-James’s name appears again on a receipt given to Jonathan in 1791 by Daniel Van Wagenen for rye, corn, and flax “soding” (sod or perhaps seeds).
-This seemingly ordinary receipt is rather remarkable in what it reveals: Daniel specifically requests “that corn of your negro James.”
+James’s name appears again on a bearer note given to Jonathan in 1791 by Daniel Van Wagenen for rye, corn, and flax “soding” (sod or perhaps seeds).
+This seemingly ordinary piece of paper is rather remarkable in what it reveals: Daniel specifically requests “that corn of your negro James.”
 From this we learn that James, while enslaved, was credited as a skilled farmer whose corn was sought in particular.

 A year earlier, Jonathan Deyo was listed in the 1790 census as owning two enslaved people, presumably James and another.
 The gender of the second person is unknown, but since it was common for white men to provide an enslaved female to assist their wives in domestic operations of the household (including preparing food, cooking, mending clothes, and minding children), the second enslaved person might have been a woman.

-There is scant information in the historical record concerning the day-to-day interactions of master and enslaved in the New Paltz area.
+There is scant information in the historical record concerning the day-to-day interactions of enslaver and enslaved in the New Paltz area.
 When one considers the experiences of Sojourner Truth (who endured slavery under several different masters before achieving freedom), the interactions were mixed, but the mental and physical cruelties inflicted on Truth and her family certainly outweighed any kindnesses that may have been offered.
-One story from Ralph LeFevre’s A History of New Paltz from 1678 to 1820 (first published in 1903) provides a rare glimpse of one particular enslaved-master relationship in the Deyo family.
+One story from Ralph LeFevre’s A History of New Paltz from 1678 to 1820 (first published in 1903) provides a rare glimpse of one particular enslaved-enslaver relationship in the Deyo family.
 Jonathan’s mother, Elizabeth DuBois, was apparently famous for her “masculine strength and spirit.”
-Legend had it that “Captain Batche” (as she became known) was so angered by a male slave she thought was “guilty of impudence” that she struck him, breaking his arm so badly he needed to be taken to Kingston (some twenty-five miles away) to have the bone set.
+Legend had it that “Captain Batche” (as she became known) was so angered, one day, by a particular enslaved man she thought was “guilty of impudence” that she struck him, breaking his arm so badly he needed to be taken to Kingston (some twenty-five miles away) to have the bone set.
 While the story of a women whose rage is so powerful as to break a man’s arm might have seemed amusing to some in 1903, the tale also serves as a reminder of the ordinary violence inflicted on an enslaved person whom a white person deemed “impudent.”

 Jonathan died in 1833 at age 87.
 His wife Mary LeFevre died three years later.
 Together, the couple had, first, four daughters, and then three sons.
 Peter, his youngest, inherited the property on the road to Libertyville.
 Peter later purchased the Isaiah Hasbrouck house and property, just north of the Deyo family’s land.
 Jonathan’s original wood frame house on the road to Libertyville was reportedly torn down in the 1850s.